iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 ## Upscaling

 On can set the scaling factor is steps of 0.1.
-There is for the moment no limit for the factor.
+There is for the moment no limit for the scaling factor.
 I scaled a testimage up with a factor of 30.0.

 ## Node Preview